 During guided math, my students went to 3 math rotations a day.
 Teacher table, independent work, and math centers.
 I love, love, LOVE using math centers in the classroom!
-I loved meeting with my small groups at teacher table and teaching each small group at an appropriate level.
-Then, students would leave teacher table and complete differentiated independent work.
+I loved meeting with my small groups during meet with the teacher because I could work with each small group at an appropriate level.
+After, students would leave complete differentiated independent work.

 Differentiating Math Centers

 I never wanted my students to know that some groups had “harder” or “easier” work than another group.
 So here’s what I came up with: I created math centers that came in TWO levels.